fabriziopandini/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 Notes:
 - `TopologyReconciled` exists only for classy clusters; this condition is managed by the topology reconciler.
-- Cluster API is going to maintain a `lastRemoteConnectionProbeTime` and use it in combination with the `--cluster-probe-grace-period` flag to avoid flakes on `RemoteConnectionProbe`.
+- Cluster API is going to maintain a `lastRemoteConnectionProbeTime` and use it in combination with the `--remote-connection-grace-period` flag to avoid flakes on `RemoteConnectionProbe`.
-- Similarly to `lastHeartbeatTime` in Kubernetes conditions, also `lastControlPlaneProbeTime` will not surface on the API in order to avoid costly, continuous reconcile events.
+- Similarly to `lastHeartbeatTime` in Kubernetes conditions, also `lastRemoteConnectionProbeTime` will not surface on the API in order to avoid costly, continuous reconcile events.

 #### Cluster Spec